webrtc-for-the-curious/webrtc-for-the-curious/content/docs/08-applied-webrtc.md

 ## By Use Case

-Many think WebRTC is just the technology conferencing in the web browser.
-It is so much more then that though!
+Many think WebRTC is just a technology for conferencing in the web browser.
+It is so much more than that though!
 WebRTC is used for a wide range of use cases.
 New use cases showing up all the time.
-These are some of the common ones and how WebRTC is revolutionizing them.
+In this chapter we will list some common ones and how WebRTC is revolutionizing them.

 ### Conferencing

 Conferencing is the original use case for WebRTC.
 The protocol contains a few necessary features that no other protocol offers in the browser.
 You could build a conferencing system with WebSockets and it may work in optimal conditions.
-If you want something that can be deployed in real world network conditions WebRTC is the best choice.
+If you want something that can be deployed in real world network conditions, WebRTC is the best choice.

 WebRTC provides congestion control and adaptive bitrate for media.
-As the conditions of the network change users will still get the best experience possible.
+As the conditions of the network change, users will still get the best experience possible.
 Developers don't have to write any additional code to measure these conditions either.

 Participants can send and receive multiple streams.
 They can also add and remove those streams at any time.
 Codecs are negotiated as well.
 All of this functionality is provided by the browser, no custom code is required to be written by the developer.

 Conferencing also benefits from data channels.
 Users can send metadata or share documents.
-You can create multiple streams and configure them if you need performance more then reliability.
+You can create multiple streams and configure them if you need performance more than reliability.

 ### Broadcasting